Phosphorus Metabolism Disorders

 Phosphate repletion can occur by oral or intravenous (IV) routes.
 Oral repletion is safer, as rapid intravenous repletion can cause hypocalcemia, hypotension, and/or acute kidney injury.
 Intravenous repletion is advised if the serum phosphorus is less than or equal to 1.0 mg/dl and/or if the patient is unable to take anything by mouth.

 When ordering IV phosphate it is best to specify the number of mmol of elemental phosphorus desired (1 mmol phosphate = 31 mg phosphorus) as well as whether the sodium phosphate or potassium phosphate is required.
-In general 0.16 - 0.24 mmol/kg ideal body weight of elemental phosphorus can be infused over 4-6 hours and then the serum phosphorus should be rechecked.
+In general 0.16 - 0.24 mmol/kg ideal body weight of elemental phosphorus can be infused over 4-6 hours and then the serum phosphorus should be rechecked at least every 6 hours during repletion.
 If hyperkalemia is of concern then sodium phosphate should be ordered, as potassium phosphate contains ~ 1.5 mEq potassium for every mmol of phosphorus.

 Oral phosphorus preparations can also be obtained as the sodium or potassium salt.
 Usually 1 mmol/kg ideal body weight up to a maximum of 80 mmol per day is given orally in 2 -3 divided doses.
 If the patient is taking adequate nutrition and does not have chronic urinary losses or problems with malabsorption then oral supplementation can be stopped when the serum phosphorus reaches 2.0 mg/dl.